header-shared-resources

 Opportunity Fellows

 The ArtsBuild Opportunity Fellows program places college juniors, seniors, or recent graduates in a 10-week, part-time (10 hours per week) paid work experience with a local arts organization.
 The program also includes professional development, networking, and community engagement experiences.
-Fellowships will last from mid-May through July 2023.
+Fellowships will last from mid-May through July 2024.

-ArtsBuild is seeking innovators and forward thinkers as participants in the fellowship program who share in ArtsBuild’s mission to build a stronger community through the arts and possess strong communication skills, a willingness to learn, and a desire to work with others in a collaborative setting.
+ArtsBuild is seeking innovators and forward thinkers as participants in the fellowship program who share in ArtsBuild’s mission to build stronger communities through the arts and possess strong communication skills, a willingness to learn, and a desire to work with others in a collaborative setting.
 Fellows will receive a $1,500 stipend from ArtsBuild for the duration of the program.
 Women, people with disabilities, and members of other under-represented groups are encouraged to apply.

 The work experiences are provided in cooperation with our grant-funded arts organizations, our Community Arts Partners.
-This is an in-person work opportunity for a college student or recent graduate.
-ArtsBuild is no longer providing virtual/remote internship opportunities.
+This summer, college students and recent college graduates will have the opportunity to serve the Chattanooga Art + Climate Project, Stove Works, Association for Visual Arts, and Scenic City Clay Arts as paid interns.
 Individuals who have previously worked/interned for the Community Arts Partner participating in the ArtsBuild Opportunity Fellows program are not eligible to apply.

 Application Information

-The application deadline is Friday, April 7, 2023.
+The 2024 application deadline is Monday, April 29.

 SPOTLIGHT —